Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 - Not a leader or organizer: You weren't a leader, organizer, manager, or supervisor of others in the offense

 That fifth criterion is the one that matters most in practice.
 You have to tell the government everything.
-Not cooperate in the traditional sense — you don't have to testify against anyone or participate in investigations.
+Not cooperate in the traditional sense.
+You don't have to testify against anyone or participate in investigations.
 But you have to be fully truthful about your own conduct and what you know.

 Key distinction: The safety valve is available as a matter of right if you meet the criteria.
 The government doesn't have discretion to deny it.
 If you qualify, the judge can sentence below the mandatory minimum.
-The government can argue you don't qualify, but the decision is the judge's — not the prosecutor's.
+The government can argue you don't qualify, but the decision is the judge's.
+Not the prosecutor's.

 This is fundamentally different from substantial assistance, where the government controls whether the motion gets filed.